ant-design/ant-design-pro-site/docs/debug.en-US.md

 ![网络面板](https://gw.alipayobjects.com/zos/antfincdn/5VLhkjfCPu/A45663AA-4173-4A14-A3E4-1DB2DC2522FD.png)

-Simple usage is detailed in the official documentation, and we recommend a tip here that you can save the results of a network request as a variable called `temp1`, which we can view using `console.dir(temp1)` and of course we can manipulate it.
+easy usage is detailed in the official documentation, and we recommend a tip here that you can save the results of a network request as a variable called `temp1`, which we can view using `console.dir(temp1)` and of course we can manipulate it.

 ![查询为变量](https://gw.alipayobjects.com/zos/antfincdn/p4PHbdKvJB/A76A1E89-9498-49DB-9608-558D25394E10.png)